kaleguy/scraper-api/README.md

 ## Synopsis

-A proxy to provide a basic JSON API to ResearchGate.
+A proxy to provide a basic API to scrape JSON data from ResearchGate pages.

 Endpoints implemented: